gum84/Megadrive-/Home.md

 the number of available I/O pins, please read on for details.
   - If flashed on an ATtinyX4(A), it is **pin-to-pin compatibile with the _D4s/Seb mod_**.
 - Even though default settings are recommended, **everything can be customized** to taste.
-- Uses the widespread **Arduino environment**, allowing for easy development, testing and modifications.
+- Uses the popular **Arduino environment**, allowing for easy development, testing and modifications.
 - Last but not least, it is **Open Source and Free Software**!

-Use the links on the right to browse among the available pages!
+If you are interested to mod your console with MegaDrive++, please proceed to the [[Installation]] page!